- Solicitors For Business

 - News & Events

-If your business is facing an investigation by the Financial Conduct Authority (FCA), JMW can provide help and guidance in order to achieve the best outcome.
-Our team is highly experienced in guiding companies through the enforcement process and can provide expert advice and representation in cases before the Magistrates Court, Crown Court, Tribunals and High Court.
+Our team is highly experienced in guiding individuals and companies through the enforcement process and can provide expert advice and representation in cases before the Magistrates Court, Crown Court, Tribunals and High Court.

 - Falsely claiming to be FCA-authorised